.

 Heroes of Brand and Business Innovation AB

 Anette is a co-founder of the brand and innovation bureau Heroes and works as a senior change strategist.
-Heroes supports businesses and organizations to effectively make use of the possibilities of digitalization, to synchronize brand and customer experience and business models, always taking as a starting point the digital context in which every business operates today.
+Heroes supports businesses and organisations to effectively make use of the possibilities of digitalisation, to synchronise brand and customer experience and business models, always taking as a starting point the digital context in which every business operates today.

 Fredrik Öberg